BIOS-iEngineer/Jingsha-X99-Dual/README.md

 How to update Firmware:

-   1) Burn the Firmware to programmer device. (e.g. EZP-2019)
+   1) Burn the Firmware with programmer device. (e.g. EZP-2019)
    2) Clear CMOS.
    3) Configure RAM timings & enjoy.